Pumpkins at Apple Annie's (Photo Credit: Apple Annie's)

 Arizona Pumpkin Patch (East Side)

 Arizona Pumpkin Patch family is the authority on this annual tradition.
-In fact, you can learn about all the different types pumpkins here before you head out to the patch.
-And don’t forget to bring Fido, because these pumpkin patches are pet friendly.
+In fact, you can learn about all the different types of pumpkins here before you head out to the patch.
+And bring along Fido, because these pumpkin patches are pet-friendly.
 The family-owned and operated Tucson location is open seven days a week and admission is free.

 (Photo by Laura Gimbel)